Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/index.md

 ---
 title: Integrate GitHub Classroom with an IDE
 shortTitle: Integrate with an IDE
-intro: 'You can help your students write, test, and debug code by preconfiguring a development environment for assignment repositories on {% data variables.product.prodname_classroom %}.'
+intro: "You can help your students write, test, and debug code by preconfiguring a development environment for assignment repositories on {% data variables.product.prodname_classroom %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /integrate-github-classroom-with-an-ide
   - /about-using-visual-studio-code-with-github-classroom